 You don’t want to sell your business to anybody.
 Instead, you want to sell your business to someone who believes in your vision and carries out many of the things you’d like to do, but don’t have the ability or energy to do on your own.

 Consider selling your business similar to giving away your daughter or son’s hand in marriage.
 You’re definitely not going to let your daughter or son marry a scumbag.

-My thoughts: After several conversations, I finally warmed up to someone who I think could really grow Financial Samurai and improve the user experience.
+After several conversations, I finally warmed up to someone who I think could really grow Financial Samurai and improve the user experience.
 Like me, he is a father, but to three boys.
 He has a team of hundreds of writers and developers who could create a lot more value.
-Let’s see where this relationship takes us.
+Let’s see where this relationship takes us in the future.
 I’m definitely going to take my time finding a proper suitor.

 Enjoy Your Business For As Long As Possible